NVIDIA/TensorRT/samples/opensource/sampleSSD/README.md

         mv VGG_VOC0712_SSD_300x300_iter_120000.caffemodel <TensorRT_Install_Directory>/data/ssd
         ```

+3. Generate the INT8 calibration batches.
+    1. Install Pillow.
+        -   For Python 2 users, run:
+             `python2 -m pip install Pillow`

+        -   For Python 3 users, run:
+            `python3 -m pip install Pillow`

+    2. Generate the INT8 batches.
+        `prepareINT8CalibrationBatches.sh`

+        The script selects 500 random JPEG images from the PASCAL VOC dataset and converts them to PPM images.
+These 500 PPM images are used to generate INT8 calibration batches.

+        **Note:** Do not move the batch files from the `<TensorRT_Install_Directory>/data/ssd/batches` directory.

+        If you want to use a different dataset to generate INT8 batches, use the `batchPrepare.py` script and place the batch files in the `<TensorRT_Install_Directory>/data/ssd/batches` directory.

 ## Running the sample

 1. Compile this sample by running `make` in the `<TensorRT root directory>/samples/sampleSSD` directory.
 The binary named `sample_ssd` will be created in the `<TensorRT root directory>/bin` directory.